akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 - The line with the attributes names is frozen: it allows you to scroll down the page, while **continuing to see the name of the attributes**
 - The first 4 columns with image, label, code and completeness are also frozen.
 We added an **horizontal scroll** in order to see the content of all the columns
 - We also added a tooltip to **preview the content** of a text attribute directly in the grid when you hover over the text
-- Finally, there is an **infinite scroll down** on this grid, which allows you to gather all the records in the same page
+- Finally, the grid can display up to 500 results using an **infinite scroll**.
+If you have more results, please filter your search.
+When reaching this limit, the grid displays the message *"You just scrolled through the first 500 results out of 1450 records.
+To see more, try with more specific search criteria."*

 ::: info
 In the records grid, you will see only certain types of attributes: code, text and image.
 :::

-Finally, the grid can display up to 500 results using an infinite scroll.
-If you have more results, please filter your search.
-When reaching this limit, the grid displays the message *"You just scrolled through the first 500 results out of 1450 records.
-To see more, try with more specific search criteria."*

 Of course, you can still edit or delete a record thanks to the buttons at the end of each line.